Aircraft Mechanic Schools in Missouri

 There are two ways to qualify for the FAA examinations (all candidates must take to become certified aircraft mechanics in Missouri).
 The first is through the civilian route, while the second is through the military route.

-As a civilian hoping to become an aircraft mechanic in Missouri, you just have a high school diploma or GED, be fluent in English, and be at least 18 years old.
-From there, you must complete a training program and acquire practical experience while learning.
+As a civilian hoping to become an aircraft mechanic in Missouri, you have a high school diploma or GED, be fluent in English, and be at least 18 years old.
+From there, you must complete a training program and gain practical experience.

 Step 2: Graduate from a Training Program

-Meeting the requirements in the first step should be enough to help civilian candidates secure admission into a training program.
-Individuals must also choose a training program that the FAA has approved.
+Meeting the requirements in the first step should be sufficient for civilian candidates to secure admission to a training program.
+Individuals must also choose a training program approved by the FAA.

 All of the entries on the list below meet this requirement.

 Furthermore, aviation maintenance is typically divided into Airframe (A) and Powerplant (P).
-Candidates may choose either of these as an area of specialization, and those who do not wish to specialize may obtain training in both areas.
+Candidates may choose either specialization, and those who do not wish to specialize may receive training in both areas.

 Step 3: Passing the Airframe and Powerplant Exams

-Candidates who specialize in an area only have to take the exams about that specialty area.
+Candidates who specialize in a particular area only need to take exams in that specialty.
 In contrast, those without specialization must complete both the Airframe and Powerplant exams (including written and practical sessions).

 The exam is available for both civilian and military candidates.